dmiyakawa/dmiyakawa-gcm-extension/README.md

-Chrome extension for Google Cloud Messaging experiments.
+A simple example for Google Cloud Messaging: Chrome Extension side.

-This should be used with
+GAE side:
 https://github.com/dmiyakawa/dmiyakawa-gcm-gae

+See also:
+http://developer.chrome.com/apps/cloudMessaging.html

+***

+You need to specify your GAE app id to app.yaml.
-You need to register this extension to Google Play, and download the registered app.
+Also, to obtain valid channel Ids, you probably need to register this extension to Chrome Web Store.

-Withoout doing that, you cannot get a valid channel ID. http://developer.chrome.com/apps/cloudMessaging.html
+***

 Licensed under the Apache License, Version 2.0.